feluxe/very-hungry-pi/README.md

 ### Sharing backup sources with the Pi:

 Your Pi needs access to the directories of each client that you want to backup.
-Just share/export them with `NFS` or `Samba` (There are plenty tutorials on this in the www).
+Just share/export them with `NFS` or `Samba` (There are plenty tutorials for this on the www).
-Perhaps *vhpi* can also create backups of your Pi's local directories as well.
+Perhaps *vhpi* can also create local backups as well.

 You should use `autofs` or similar to automatically mount the shared directories with your Pi whenever they are available.
-This way your Pi will automatically mount the directories when a machine enters the network.
+This way your Pi will automatically mount the directories whenever a machine enters the network.

 ### Download and Install:

-Simples way to install *vhpi* is by useing pip.
+Simplest way to install *vhpi* is by useing pip.
 You need Python3.6 for *vhpi* to run. ([How to install Python3.x on your Pi](https://github.com/feluxe/very_hungry_pi/wiki/Install-Python3.X-from-source-on-a-Raspberry-Pi-(Raspbian)))
 After you installed Python3.6 you can run pip to install *vhpi* like this:
 ```
 $ pip3.6 install vhpi